|

 Angel -

-The episode of Angel that I worked on was called "Sense and
+The "Angel" episode that I worked on is called

-Sensitivity" (episode 5).
-This is another tough one to spot me in... it's pretty quick.
+"Sense and Sensitivity" (episode 5).
+This is a hard one to spot me in... it's pretty quick.

 There's a brief scene in the middle of the episode that takes place in